ChengChinHsia-Pig/PassGAN/README.md

 - Publicly leaked passwords
 - Personally collected passwords
 - Telephone numbers

-Or you can use only the `rockyou` dataset, only 133MB.
+Or you can just use the `rockyou` dataset, only 133MB.

 ## Contributions
 Contributions from the community are welcome and encouraged, whether it's in the form of raising issues, submitting pull requests, or providing feedback.